cw-brown/350-Pyrite/Final/README.md

 ### Raspberry Pi (Python)
 - Detects the nearest Aruco marker and measures its distance and angle relative to the robot.
-- Identifies the direction of an arrow indicator based on color (red for left, blue for right).
+- Identifies the direction of an arrow indicator based on color (green for left, red for right).
 - Sends target navigation commands to the Arduino via I2C communication.
-- Supports two operational modes:
-  1. **Approach Only** — Drive to within 1.5 feet of the beacon and stop.
-  2. **Approach and Turn** — Drive to the beacon, then execute a 90° turn based on arrow direction.

-> **Note:** Operational mode is controlled by editing the `DO_TURN` variable in the Arduino code.

 ### Arduino (C++)
 - Receives navigation commands (distance and angle) from the Raspberry Pi.